InvadingOctopus/octopuskit/README.md

 - **Vitamin 2D**: At the moment, OK is primarily a framework for 2D games, but it does not prevent you from using technologies like SceneKit to render 3D content in 2D space, and it can be used for non-game apps.

-- **Shoulders of Giants**: The engine leverages SpriteKit, GameplayKit and other technologies provided by Apple.
+- **Shoulders of Giants**: The engine leverages SpriteKit, GameplayKit, SwiftUI and other technologies provided by Apple.
 It should not try to "fight" them, replace them, or hide them behind too many abstractions.

     > OK is mostly implemented through custom subclasses and extensions of the SpriteKit and GameplayKit classes, without "obscuring" them or blocking you from interacting with the base classes.
 This allows you to adopt this framework incrementally, and lets you integrate your game with the Xcode IDE tools such as the Scene Editor where possible.